What is EMDR?

 EMDR in Your Life: The EmEase Approach

-• Reducing the emotional charge of everyday triggers
+- Reducing the emotional charge of everyday triggers

-• Building emotional resilience
+- Building emotional resilience

-By providing bilateral stimulation, guidance for identifying appropriate targets, and tools for measuring your progress, EmEase makes elements of this powerful approach accessible whenever and wherever you need it.
+By providing bilateral stimulation, guidance for identifying appropriate targets, and tools for measuring your progress, EmEase makes elements of this approach accessible whenever and wherever you need it.

-Conclusion: A Path to Emotional Freedom
+Conclusion: A Path to Emotional Wellbeing

-At its core, EMDR is about freedom—freedom from being controlled by past experiences, freedom to respond to present situations based on current reality rather than past pain, and freedom to move forward with greater ease and resilience.
+At its core, EMDR is about freedom—freedom from being controlled by past experiences, freedom to respond to present situations based on current reality rather than past discomfort, and freedom to move forward with greater ease and resilience.

 The memory of difficult experiences doesn’t disappear with EMDR, but the emotional grip these memories have on you can be released.
 Many people describe the difference as knowing something happened versus feeling like it’s still happening.